ibmresilient/resilient-community-apps/resilientsystems.com/python/dependent_fields/README.md

 ===================================

-Use Case:  Lookup up the value of a two custom fields in the resilient platform, add them together, and populate the value in a third custom field.
+Use Case:  Given the value of a two custom fields in the resilient platform, add them together, and populate the value in a third custom field.
 These fields could represent many values, such as number of records or time change.